cincuranet/blog/_posts/2017-02-26-233595-handling-a-dollar-sign-in-a-username-for-deploying-azure-web-app-via-ftp-on-gitlab-ci.md

 #### Full story

 For FTP deployment I'm using `lftp` and a trivial `bash` script.
-Putting the username and password into [Secret variables], to be able to have the repository public.
+Putting the username and password into [Secret variables][2], to be able to have the repository public.
 Running the build I was unable to login.
 Some debugging later I found the username was not correctly passed to the FTP server.
 At that point I somewhat convinced myself the `lftp` is doing something wrong handling the credentials and I spent days trying to avoid it (various quotings, different commands, ...).

 Luckily [I got a nudge][3] in a correct direction.
 What if the `lftp` is innocent and GitLab CI is doing something wrong?
 Quick `echo` test confirmed it.
 The dollar sign (and whatever follows) is expanded on GitLab CI before (as if it was a regular variable) passing it to the script.
 Quoting it with another `$` solves it right away.